Mariga94/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7.chmod u+x <file> - Makes file executable for your user only.

 8.chmod absolute form - the other way to use chmod, in which you specify a set of three numbers that together determine all the access classess and types. e.g chmod 751 myfile

+9.chmod a+x file - Adds Execution permission to the owner, the group owner and the other users